maizzle/maizzle.com/content/docs/layouts.md

 A Layout is basically a Component that contains the `doctype`, `<head>` and `<body>` tags of your HTML - the kind of code that changes rarely and can be reused.

-A Layout may include `slot` tags that can be filled by Templates.
+A Layout may include a `<content />` tag, which will be used to render a Template.
 This allows us to create a parent-child relationship between Layouts and Templates.

-In Maizzle, we use the `<slot:template />` tag in the `<body>` of the `main.html` Layout to define where a Template's HTML should be injected.
+In Maizzle, we add this `<content />` tag in the `<body>` of the `main.html` Layout to define where a Template's HTML should be injected.

 ## Getting started